Are you anxious to start your coaching business?

 It was time for me to identify something which I could provide better than others.

 I knew that career coaching was something which I could do best.
 I started brainstorming ideas to differentiate myself from competitors.
 Next was to implement consultation calls and sales strategy.

 What did I do to make it more meaningful?
 How to differentiate?
 Hence, I had to decide my unique selling point (USP).

 Image from Pixabay.com

-What should be the management structure of your business?
+What should the management structure of your business be?

-A coaching business plan involves defining the organization structure.
+As the founder of a successful coaching business, I can assert that a crucial part of your coaching business plan involves defining the organization’s structure.
 This further leads to roles and functions.

 I started with a few people.
 But eventually, it became big.
 Luckily, I had made the structure beforehand.
 Things became simpler.

 I had hired assistant coaches.
 This was the point when my client base doubled.
 I used to generate passive income by hiring them.
 I had fixed a percentage of the fee for myself.
 This is how you can grow your business.
 In this section you need to answer questions like: